gerases/vim-rspec-puppet/README.md

 This is my first Vim plugin, so there could very well be things done contrary to the best Vim coding practices.
 If you notice something, let me know or submit a PR.
 Really, all this code should be somehow integrated in the [existing](https://github.com/thoughtbot/vim-rspec) vim-rspec plugin, but I needed this fast for my needs.
 Maybe some time later I'll put together a PR into that project.

-Note, before running an `rspec` command, the plugin will try to find and close the tab with the previous run command.
+**Note**: before running an `rspec` command, the plugin will try to find and close the tab with the previous run command.

 # Install
 Install using [vim-plug](https://github.com/junegunn/vim-plug) or another vim plugin system.
 If you don't have a plugin system, put the file in a location that is sourced by Vim such as `~/.vim/plugin`.